captn3m0/captn3m0.github.com/_posts/2014-07-04-galago-ultra-pro-review.md

 As an aside, I really like the keyboard layout (I don't like numeric keypads much) and the placement of Del-End keys, which is incidentally same as my previous laptop.
 I really dislike those layouts where you have to press a combination of Fn+Some key just to trigger Page Up/Down.
 A note to laptop manufacturers : [Please stop messing with the keyboards](http://arstechnica.com/staff/2014/01/stop-trying-to-innovate-keyboards-youre-just-making-them-worse/).

-Having a branded Ubuntu key is also a good show-off at some places :)
+Having a branded Ubuntu key is also a good show-off at some places :) I also have to mention that the laptop is very silent.
+The fans rarely kick in, and I have faced no heating issues so far.

 ##Software Side
 Despite being built for Linux, I've still faced a few software issues on Linux.
 None of these are a deal-breaker though for me.
 The first time I realized that it wasn't really built for Linux was when I booted using my external to Ubuntu 12.04 and the WiFi didn't work.
 Apparently you need a combination of System 76 custom (though open-source) drivers and 14.04 on this machine to get the drivers to work.
 This is one of the reasons I haven't downgraded to Elementary Luna (which is based on Ubuntu 12.04).
 The issues I've faced (along with my workarounds) include: